 - Does it come with paint and glue:

 1/72 Scale.
-Features 85 Parts molded in green and Clear 15 clear to be exact.
-The model kit features are detailed cockpit with pilots, inflight refueling probe, retractable landing gear, rotating main and tail rotors, detailed rescue winch and as with most atlantis kits the artwork is frameable for extra fun.
+Features 85 Parts molded in Green and Clear, 15 clear parts to be exact!
+The model kit features detailed cockpit with pilots, inflight refueling probe, retractable landing gear, rotating main and tail rotors, detailed rescue winch and as with most Atlantis kits, the artwork is frameable for extra fun.
 Measures 11.25 inches long with 10.25 inch rotor diameter when complete.
 Skill level 2.

 An open box review by Bill Engar Dem Brudders